 A third of the way through Little Soldiers – after recounting a tense conference with her son’s Chinese teachers – Chu launches into a strange polemic against the foreign expat community whom she identifies as “Americans, Brits, French, Germans, and Japanese.”
 Although she ignores the fact that the students in many Shanghai international schools are predominantly ethnic Chinese, she announces that these fickle expats “might have fled to the nearest international school,” rather than allow their 3-year-olds to endure the discipline, threats, and forced egg-eating of Soong Qing Ling Kindergarten.

 But not Chu!
-She’s committed to keeping her son in Soong Qing Ling because, dammit, he’s going to have math test scores just as high as the rest of Shanghai, and probably as high as Chu herself.
+She’s committed to keeping her son in Soong Qing Ling because, dammit, he’s going to have math test scores just as high as the rest of Shanghai.
 His fluency in Chinese seems important too, but Chu’s primary focus in the book is math.
 It doesn’t seem to strike her as strange that she came out of a Texas public school, not a Chinese school, with exceptionally high SAT scores.
-(Full disclosure here: my husband runs the oldest and largest American international school in China, and I once taught high school English there as well).
+(Full disclosure here: my husband runs the oldest and largest international school in China, and I once taught high school English there as well).

 Anyway, I kept on reading.